ohaynold/artaf/README.md

 **This is still a work in progress, to be fleshed out during this week.**

-You can install the packages needed for testing with `./install_test.sh`.
 Then `./run_tests.sh` will run the various function tests we provide and create test results as well as a coverage report.